 Q: Are there any tools available for monitoring my website’s security?

 Yes, there are various resources to monitor the security of your website.
-For example, Wordfence Security provides up-to-the-minute protection against known threats; Sucuri offers comprehensive firewall defense as well as malware scanning capabilities; Jetpack Security includes automated backups and checks for any suspicious activity on your site; while iThemes Security Pro furnishes detailed reports concerning all alterations made within the dashboard so that you can remain up-to-date with what is transpiring on your website at all times.
+For example, Wordfence Security provides up-to-the-minute protection against known threats; Secure offers comprehensive firewall defence as well as malware scanning capabilities; Jetpack Security includes automated backups and checks for any suspicious activity on your site; while iThemes Security Pro furnishes detailed reports concerning all alterations made within the dashboard so that you can remain up-to-date with what is transpiring on your website at all times.

 Q: Is there anything else I should know about securing my WordPress site?